Names are in frame as Worthing FC ponder next managerial move - could Hinshelwood be tempted back?

-Assistant manager Dean Hammond has been put in temporary charge of the team while bosses decide who they would like to take over the team.
+Assistant manager Dean Hammond was put in temporary charge of the team while bosses decided who they would like to take over the team.
+But he has now followed Agutter and Ben Cornelius to Gander Green Lane.

-As ever there is plenty of speculation about who will get the job.
+As ever there is plenty of speculation about who will get the top job at Woodside Road.

 Some are wondering whether Adam Hinshelwood – the boss who took the Rebels into the National League South and then to the step two play-offs in his previous spell – might be tempted back after being out of a job since National Lague Premier side York City surprisngly let him go 18 months after he went there from Woodside Road.